A

 Smart Tariff

-Smart tariff are flexible energy pricing plans that adjust rates based on factors like time of use, wholesale energy prices, or your home’s energy technology (such as EVs, heat pumps, or solar panels).
-Offered by Octopus Energy, these tariff help customers save money, reduce carbon emissions, and make better use of renewable energy by encouraging energy use at times when electricity is greener and cheaper.
+Smart tariffs are flexible energy pricing plans that adjust rates based on factors like time of use, wholesale energy prices, or your home’s energy technology (such as EVs, heat pumps, or solar panels).
+Offered by Octopus Energy, these tariffs help customers save money, reduce carbon emissions, and make better use of renewable energy by encouraging energy use at times when electricity is greener and cheaper.
+Also known as a time-of-use tariff.

-An integrated setup that combines solar panels and battery storage, allowing users to generate, store, and use renewable electricity on their own terms.
+An integrated setup that combines solar panels and battery storage, allowing users to generate, store, and use renewable electricity on their own terms, and take advantage of solar smart tariffs.

 Related Terms: Home Battery Storage | Solar PV Panels (Photovoltaic)